walquis/http-class/10.2-sinatra-server-with-activerecord-model/README.md

 $ mkdir config   # This is where ActiveRecord expects to find database.yml
 ```

-Create a config/database.yml file with this content (between the lines):
+Create a config/database.yml file with this content (between the lines).
+Make sure there are no tabs, only spaces, in your .yml file.
+YAML does not accept tab characters.
 ```
 development:
   adapter: sqlite3